The Importance of LLM Collaboration Skills in Marketing

 Vague Prompting

-When participants use generic prompts like "What should I target?" instead of specific queries such as "Based on the research documents, which industry and company size combination shows the highest conversion rates for wellness platforms?", the simulation reveals how dramatically this affects output quality.
+When participants use generic prompts like "What should I target?" instead of specific queries such as "Based on the research documents, which industry and company size combination shows the highest conversion rates for wellness platforms?", the simulation highlights how this affects output quality.
 The concrete, measurable impact of prompt specificity becomes immediately apparent.

 Confirmation Bias Amplification